 4. The Trinity Knot

-Add some classic Irish elegance to your look with our best selling Trinity knot necklace and jewelry set (pictured above).
+Add some classic Irish elegance to your look with our best selling Trinity Knot jewelry set (pictured above).
 Beautifully crafted in Ireland from sterling silver and featuring classic freshwater half-pearls.

 5. The Tree of Life